Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Introduction

-Most of the aforementioned results for subarray based mmWave systems are restricted to the case where all the subarrays at the TX (RX) have the same angle of departures (AoDs) (AoAs).
-However, this may not be valid for DPA-MIMO systems at high frequencies where the inter-subarray channel coupling should be taken into account.
-In this paper, we consider cooperative multi-subarray based channel estimation and hybrid precoding for DPA-MIMO systems.
-The main contributions are summarized below. \begin{itemize} \item We exploit joint channel sparsity among distributed subarrays.
-The inter-subarray coupling channel model motivates us to take advantage of a multi-subarray coordinated channel sounding strategy which undoubtedly decreases the training overhead.
-Based on this strategy, we formulate the DPA-MIMO channel estimation problem as a structured single measurement vector (SMV) recovery problem in CS \cite{baraniuk2010model}.
-Furthermore, by minimizing the total coherence of the equivalent measurement matrix \cite{zelnik2011sensing}, we design non-feedback pilot beam patterns which have successful applications in fully-connected hybrid MIMO systems \cite{lee2016channel}. \item We propose two customized algorithms to find the optimal sparse channel vector with equi-length structured blocks each of which has both the individual and common supports.
-The first one is an orthogonal matching pursuit (OMP) based greedy algorithm, which is divided into two intuitive parts, namely the common support identification and the individual support indentification following it.
-The second one is called the joint sparse Bayesian learning (JSBL)-$\ell_2$ algorithm which adapts the SBL framework \cite{chen2016simultaneous} to the structured DPA-MIMO channel estimation problem by capitalizing on a dual-space transform. \item We propose a novel low-complexity SIC-based hybrid precoding scheme through subarray grouping for the array-of-subarrays architecture.
-For the design of the RF beamformers, the idea of SIC is used to decompose the original SE maximization problem into several subproblems each of which is only related to one group of subarrays, thereby facilitating efficient handling of the subarrays group by group. \end{itemize}
+In this paper, we consider cooperative multi-sub-array based channel estimation and hybrid precoding for DPA-MIMO systems.
+The main contributions are summarized below. \begin{itemize} \item We exploit joint channel sparsity among distributed sub-arrays.
+The inter-sub-array coupling channel model motivates us to take advantage of a multi-sub-array coordinated channel sounding strategy which undoubtedly decreases the training overhead.
+Based on this strategy, we formulate the DPA-MIMO channel estimation problem as a structured single measurement vector (SMV) recovery problem in compressed sensing (CS)~\cite{baraniuk2010model}.
+Instead of using traditional random pilots at the cost of complicated RF hardware, we design deterministic pilot beam patterns by minimizing the total coherence of the equivalent measurement matrix~\cite{zelnik2011sensing}, which have successful applications in fully-connected hybrid MIMO~\cite{lee2016channel,srivastava2019quasi} and lens arrays~\cite{wan2020compressive}.